Skateboard Buyer's Guide

 Skaters can be divided into groups based on the type of terrain they ride, although most skaters find that they fall into more than just one category.
 Skateboards, wheels and trucks are often designed for use on certain surfaces and for different types of tricks.
 Here is a list of skating styles to help you pick out the proper equipment based on the type of riding you do.

-Vert skaters ride ramps and other vertical structures, catching air and performing grabs and spin tricks.
-Riders need to find a skate park with vert features (not very common) or build the ramps themselves, making this style of skating generally less accessible than street riding.
-Vert tricks are about big air, lots of rotation and sick style.
+Vert skaters (also commonly called Pool and Bowl skaters) ride ramps and other vertical structures, catching air and performing grabs and spin tricks.
+This type of rider looks to find a skate park with vert features, empty pools (not very common) or build ramps themselves.
+Vert tricks are about big air, high speed, and sick style.

 It’s much easier to find a street skating venue than a vert ramp – just look around!
 This style of skateboarding utilizes almost every aspect of the urban landscape, including curbs, handrails, benches and stairs.
 These features are often replicated in skate parks, offering riders a chance to grind to their heart’s delight without damaging anybody’s property.
 Most street tricks, such as nosegrinds, 50-50s and kickflips, are technical and precise, requiring a lot of practice and patience to learn.